Grant Program for Dependents of Correctional Officers

 Please note that the state budget that funds the Grant Program for Dependents of Correctional Officers has not yet been finalized by the Illinois General Assembly and governor.
 As a result, it is not known how much funding this program will receive.
 Be sure to regularly visit this page, as well as the Student and Parent FAQs: Impact of State Budget Delay on ISAC Gift Assistance Programs page of this website, for the latest updates regarding the status of the budget and program funding.

 The application for the 2016-17 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
-After carefully reviewing the How to Apply section of this page, use the 2016-17 application to apply for the fall 2016, spring 2017, and summer 2017 terms.
+After carefully reviewing the How to Apply section of this page, use the 2016-17 application to apply for the spring 2017 and summer 2017 terms.
 Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2017 as the final date of acceptance for the summer term.

 Applicants must reapply each academic year.